jdj2261/pykin/README.md

 - Scene

   You can manage entire scene using SceneManager class.
 We recommend using the SceneManager.
-  For example, You can manage robot pose, object pose, gripper pose as well as visualize their geom.
+  For example, You can manage robot, object, gripper pose or collision as well as visualize their geom.
   In addition, You can compute cartesian or motion planning.
   You can see various examples in `example/scene` directory.